-I used wood chargers for the table -I love the mix of the gold and silver with the rustic wood and antlers -strikes the perfect balance for a holiday table where you want a little bling and sparkle, but love the rustic style too.
+Nest wee used wood chargers for the table.
+I love the mix of the gold and silver with the rustic wood and antlers.
+It helps strike the perfect balance for a holiday table where you want a little bling and sparkle, but love the rustic style too.
 And the snowflake plates, table runner, and candle holders definitely add to the winter wonderland feel in the room.

 I started the evening off with a cheese fondue, and oil fondue.

 The Cheese Fondue

 The cheese fondue is really easy to make, and I promise it’s so, so good.